AIRS Volumetric Cloud Data (Fly Out)

 Don't Stop Reading Video-Motivate Students to Read, Read, Read!

 Sal Khan of Khan Academy shows how to convert fractions to decimals.
-The instructor uses the Paint Program and different colors to demonstrate.
+The instructor uses software with different colors to demonstrate.
 (02:17)

 Enhancing graduate inter-cultural capability and embedding Internationalisation of the Curriculum at